-Tier2Tek Staffing and Recruitment Agency provides solutions for Content Developer and Technical Writer staffing.
+Tier2Tek Staffing and Recruitment Agency provides solutions for Content Developer staffing.

 The main responsibility of this role is to create and revise written documents.

-Looking for a writer to handle documentation and revision of technical information?
-You are looking for Content Developer and Technical Writer staffing.
+Looking for a writer to handle documentation, website copy, and revision of information?
+You are looking for Content Developer staffing.

-Firstly, the Technical Writer is a specialist in grammar and English (unless another language is applicable).
+Firstly, the Content Developer or Writer is a specialist in grammar and English (unless another language is applicable).
 They are the go-to with anything writing-based.
-When a company needs something written, the Technical Writer is there.
-This may include creating, reviewing and revising documents.
-These documents may surround systems engineering, system operations, testing and user documentation.
+When a company needs something written, the Content Writer is there.
+This may include creating, reviewing, and revising documents.
+Mostly, this work is often website copy and articles.

-For example, the Technical Writer may be assigned to write how-to manuals, website help sections, articles about products and other content.
-If you need something written in regards to anything technical, a Technical Writer is right for you.
+For example, the Content Writer may be assigned to write how-to manuals, website blogs, articles about products, and other content.
+If you need something written in regard to anything technical, a Writer is right for you.

-- Firstly, prepares, reviews and edits briefings and technical documents for business or company.
+- Firstly, prepares, reviews, and edits briefings and documents for business or company.

-- Prepares, evaluates and/or rewrites documents to improve presentation of development of ideas and concepts, the reading and knowledge level of the intended audience, the method of expression and the overall quality of writing.
+- Prepares, evaluates, and/or rewrites documents to improve the presentation or the development of ideas and concepts, the reading and knowledge level of the intended audience, the method of expression, and the overall quality of writing.

-- Consults with higher ups to plan and advise on content, format and policy before final publication of documents.
+- Consults with higher-ups to plan and advise on content, format, and policy before the final publication of documents.

-- Develops technical material and facilitates team discussions in order to advance to final product.
+- Develops technical material and facilitates team discussions in order to advance to the final product.

 - Performs creative writing and editing techniques to develop written materials.